GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 -  Topics are updated for a user once each week, which limits the rate at which information can be shared.
 -  A topic will only be returned for an API caller that [previously observed the same topic](#observed-topics) for the same user recently.
-This model helps limit the potential for entities to learn about (or share) information about user interests they have not observed firsthand.
+This approach helps limit the potential for entities to learn about (or share) information about user interests they have not observed firsthand.